Course Catalog 2024-2025

 ENG 312 Seminar: Seminar: Converts, Criminals and Fugitives: Print Culture of the African Diaspora, 1760–186 (4 Credits)

-This seminar explores the varied publications produced by people of the African diaspora in the U.S., Canada, the Caribbean, and England--early sermons and conversion narratives, criminal confessions, fugitive slave narratives and the black press.
-We consider these works in terms of publishing history, editorship (especially women editors), authorship, readership, circulation, advertising, influence, literacy, community building, politics and geography.
-We examine their engagements with such topics as religion, law economics, emigration, gender, race and temperance.
-Smith’s manuscript and periodical holdings offer us a treasure trove of source materials.
-Permission of the instructor is required.
-Enrollment limited to 12. {L}
+This course explores the varied publications produced by people of the African diaspora in the U.S., Canada, the Caribbean, and England--early sermons and conversion narratives, criminal confessions, fugitive slave narratives and the black press.
+The class considers these works in terms of publishing history, editorship (especially women editors), authorship, readership, circulation, advertising, influence, literacy, community building, politics and geography and examines the engagements with such topics as religion, law economics, emigration, gender, race and temperance.
+Smith’s manuscript and periodical holdings offer a treasure trove of source materials.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {L}

 Fall, Spring, Variable